UiL-OTS-labs/jspsych-uil-template-docs/README.md

 <A human redadable intuitive description related to the template name.>

 # Generic documentation
-Please read the [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) for some context and scope.
+Every template includes a link to this [generic documentation](https://github.com/UiL-OTS-labs/jspsych-uil-template-docs) for some context.
-Affiliated students and researchers should follow [this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).
+UiL-OTS-affiliated students and researchers should follow [this how-to](https://uilots-labs.wp.hum.uu.nl/how-to/online-experimenting/).

 # Paradigm-specific template related documentation
 <If there are clearly shared properties of templates (a general paradigm), like in the case of the Lexical Decision Paradigm, they may be referenced here.>